(800) 979-2984 Monday - Friday 7am-5pm PST

 Choose which installation type looks most like yours:

-- The longer dimension is usually the one that get folded in half, but this is not always the case.
+- The longer side typically gets folded in half, but not always.

 If you don’t have a square handy: